attractivechaos/k8/README.md

 ## Introduction

 K8 is a JavaScript runtime built on top of Google's [v8 JavaScript engine][v8].
-It provides synchronous APIs for plain file writing and gzip'd file reading.
-It also parses the FASTA/FASTQ format used in Bioinformatics.
+It provides a resizable binary buffer and synchronous APIs for plain file writing and gzip'd file reading.

 ## Motivations